 Each year, nearly 40,000 high school students from across the country enter to win a share of the $2.1 million in educational scholarships and incentives awarded through the VFW’s Voice of Democracy audio-essay competition.

 The VFW established the Voice of Democracy program (VOD) in 1947 to provide students grades 9-12 the opportunity to express themselves in regards to democratic ideas and principles.

 The national first-place winner receives a $30,000 scholarship paid directly to the recipient’s American university, college or vocational/technical school.
-Other national scholarships range from $1,000-$16,000, and the first-place winner from each (state) VFW Department wins a minimum scholarship of $1,000 and an all-expense-paid trip to Washington, D.C.
+A complete list of other national scholarships range from $1,000-$16,000, and the first-place winner from each VFW Department (state) wins a minimum scholarship of $1,000 and an all-expense-paid trip to Washington, D.C.
 Want to apply?
 Read the rules and eligibility requirements and download the entry form and brochure before you submit your entry at your local VFW Post.

 YOU TOO CAN WIN $30,000!

 WHO CAN ENTER